COVID-19 Updates

 If a student has difficulty hearing/understanding a faculty member because of their face covering, the student should discuss this with the faculty member to determine options.
 Students with hearing disorders should contact Services for Students with Disabilities to discuss options for any accommodations needed.
 Check out the following link for more information: Services for Students with Disabilities.

-No, you are not required to wear a mask on campus unless you are in a clinical environment (e.g. Student Health & Counseling Center), or in a class where the instructor requires it.
 While masks (i.e., face coverings) are no longer otherwise required, they remain a valuable tool in the fight against COVID-19, especially in large group settings.
 We fully support and respect those who wish to continue wearing face coverings.

 Requesting that a student/employee provide documentation as to their vaccination status does not violate their privacy.
 The University will restrict access to this information to specific campus staff authorized and trained to properly manage highly confidential student/employee data.